-If the draft variation to the Code is approved by the FSANZ Board, that decision will be notified to the COAG Legislative and Governance Forum on Food Regulation1 (the Forum).
+If the draft variation to the Code is approved by the FSANZ Board, that decision will be notified to the Forum.
 If the Board's decision is not subject to a request for a review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the variation to the Code in the national press and on the website.

-3.3.1 World Trade Organization (WTO)
+3.3.3 World Trade Organization (WTO)